 Major corporations like Microsoft have a tremendous influence on the business world at large.
 Let’s hope this Stahlkopf-led initiative paves the way for more companies to prioritize parental leave, and enable both female and male employees to progress in their careers without negatively impacting their families.

-Heidi O’Neill, President, Nike
+Heidi O’Neill, President of Consumer and Marketplace, Nike

 Heidi O’Neill has had a tremendous impact on Nike’s business practices and culture alike.
 Previously, the team running Nike’s women’s collection were made up of a female majority, while a mostly-male team ran the men’s collection.

 O’Neill recognized the need for integration while continue to preach fair and equal representation.
 She even participated in an employee protest, calling for Nike to elevate its treatment of female employees and athlete partners.